TurtIeSocks/Koji/README.md

       // Only count unique points towards the min_count in each cluster
       // defaults to false
       pub only_unique: Option<bool>,

+      // Filter spawnpoints by `last_seen` and pokestops/gyms by `updated`
+      // defaults to 0
+      pub last_seen: Option<i64>,

+      // Auto save the results to the scanner database
+      // defaults to false
+      pub save_to_db: Option<bool>,
   }

 // Benchmark/Stats Struct